 We practice rotational grazing and also raise hay on our farm.
 By allowing the herd to rotate between different fields, we ensure a diverse natural diet.
 Different grasses, legumes and hay varieties are planted on different pastures.
 This allows the cattle to have full grazing throughout the year as well as our own grown hay in the winter.

 In addition to raising our cattle on pasture, we also feed mash (spent brewers grain) that we get from Commonwealth Brewing Company, Tarnished Truth Distilling Company and Back Bay's Farmhouse Brewing Co, all located right here in Virginia Beach, VA.
-Its this perfect pairing of grass and grain to produce full flavor, beautifully marbled meat.
+It’s our perfect pairing of grass and grain that allows us to deliver flavorful and beautifully marbled beef.

-The mash provides a nice high-protein supplement for the cows and the breweries and as well as the distillery need to discard their mash.
+The spent grains we harvest from the local breweries provides high-protein to our animals.
+They love it and we love recycling with our local partners.
 Not only are we helping the environment by re-purposing the grain mash, but the cows absolutely love it!
 We feed the mash daily which helps our pastures out a bit and increases our interaction with them -- a huge benefit that creates calm cattle and significantly decreases stress associated with handling.
 Studies show that a calm, content cow has reduced stress hormones and will produce more tender meat.

 We do not add any additional hormones to our herd and we strive to not use any antibiotics,